-ELIOT has requested the Probate court to remove TSPA, SPALLINA, TESCHER, TED and P. SIMON of any fiduciary capacities regarding the estates of SIMON and SHIRLEY on multiple legal grounds stated in said Petitions and Motion 1-7 and hereby requests this Court remove them as well from acting in any conflicting capacities or self-representations based on the Prima Facie evidence of Forgery, Fraud, Fraud on the Probate court and Mail and Wire Fraud, already evidenced in Petition 7.
-That in hearings held on SHIRLEY’s estate on Friday, September 13, 2013 in the Probate Court, Honorable Judge Martin H. Colin told SPALLINA, TESCHER and their counsel, Mark Manceri and TED, “that he [Honorable Judge Colin] should read them all their Miranda Rights now” after hearing their explanation how SIMON had notarized documents to close SHIRLEY’s estate two months after he was deceased, he stated this fact twice in the hearings.
+ELIOT has requested the Probate Court to remove TSPA, SPALLINA, TESCHER, TED and P. SIMON of any fiduciary capacities regarding the estates of SIMON and SHIRLEY on multiple legal grounds stated in said Petitions and Motion 1-7 and hereby requests this Court remove them as well from acting in any conflicting capacities or self-representations based on the Prima Facie evidence of Forgery, Fraud, Fraud on the Probate Court and Mail and Wire Fraud, already evidenced in Petition 7.
+That in hearings held on SHIRLEY’s estate on Friday, September 13, 2013 in the Probate Court, Honorable Judge Martin H. Colin told TED, SPALLINA, TESCHER and their counsel, Mark Manceri, that he [Hon.
+Judge Colin] should read them all their Miranda Rights right at that moment, after hearing how SIMON had notarized documents to close SHIRLEY’s estate two months after he was deceased and how there was a fraud upon his court and himself personally as he closed the estate with the fraudulent documents and TSPA, TESCHER and SPALLINA did not think it important to note the Court of what they were doing.
+Hon.
+Colin’s issued this stark Miranda Warning after hearing the criminal misconduct admitted to in his Court, twice in fact.

-That the alleged insurance fraud taking place through the instant lawsuit in this Court is allegedly being committed by similar parties of the alleged estate frauds, again misusing their fiduciary and professional powers and they should be removed from further representing any parties, sanctioned and forced to retain non conflicted counsel further in these proceedings.
+That the alleged insurance fraud taking place through the instant Lawsuit in this Court is allegedly being committed by similar parties of the alleged estate frauds, again misusing their fiduciary and professional powers and they should be removed from further representing any parties, sanctioned and forced to retain non conflicted counsel further in these proceedings.

 ELIOT requests this Court take Judicial Notice of the alleged and admitted crimes herein and in Petitions 1-7 and act on its own motions to prevent any further possible criminal activities and damages to others being incurred until these alleged criminal matters are fully resolved.

-ELIOTELIOT
+Allow ELIOT to ECF in this case due to health problems and expenses.
+In US District Court Scheindlin has ordered ELIOT access to ECF filing.

+Allow leave to amend this Cross Claim as it was served while ELIOT was recovering from a traumatic brain injury with bleeding on the brain, a fractured rib and bruised collar bone and in ICU for 3 days in Del Ray Beach, FL hospital and the recovery was almost two months during the time for response and therefore ELIOT would like an opportunity to perfect it.
+The Court granted several extensions and ELIOT thanks Your Honor for the additional extensions in light of this medical incident.

-Award damages sustained to date and continuing in excess of at least EIGHT MILLION DOLLARS ($9,000,000.00) as well as punitive damages, costs and attorney's fees.
+Award damages sustained to date and continuing in excess of at least EIGHT MILLION DOLLARS ($8,000,000.00) as well as punitive damages, costs and attorney's fees.